About The Land Is Ours

 Info here on the CAP & how through Single Farm Payments in the UK it is largely being utilised by large landowners, agribusiness & corporations.

-CAP reform negotiations have been underway in the EU between member states.
-Despite the fact that the UK government has claimed it has led the way amongst EU member states in supporting the EU commissioner’s CAP reform agenda to move the CAP payment structure away from Pillar One direct payments to Pillar Two rural development schemes, the UK has been opposed to the Commission’s suggestion that large farms should be capped.
+The latest phase of CAP reform negotiations in the EU between member states concluded earlier this year.
+Despite the fact that the UK government claimed it led the way amongst EU member states in supporting the EU commissioner’s CAP reform agenda to move the CAP payment structure away from Pillar One direct payments to Pillar Two rural development schemes, the UK were opposed to the Commission’s suggestion that large farms should be capped.
 Ed Hamer from The Land Magazine says: “As of Dec 2012, the proposed cap has been repeatedly revised upwards in an effort to get it past agribusiness lobbyists and now stands at an indulgent 300,000 Euros a year.”

 The Land Magazine

 ..an occasional magazine about landrights

 'The Land' is written by & for people who believe that the roots of justice, freedom, social security & democracy lie not so much in access to money, or to the ballot box, as in access to land & its resources.